Dr Margrethe Bruun Vaage

 She is currently the School Deputy Director of Graduate Studies (PGT).

-She is also a Fellow and Board member of The Society for Cognitive Studies of the Moving Image.back to top
+She serves on the Board of Directors of The Society for Cognitive Studies of the Moving Image, as well as the Editorial Board of Projections.back to top

 Also view these in the Kent Academic Repository